AMDESE/AMDSEV/README.md

 | ovmf          | >= commit (75b7aa9528bd 2018-07-06 ) |

 > NOTE: SEV support is not available in SeaBIOS.
 Guests must use OVMF.

+The [ Prepare Host OS ](#ubuntu18-kata-host) section contains instructions for satisfying these dependencies.

 <a name="ubuntu18"></a>
 ## Ubuntu 18.04